WebP vs AVIF: How to Choose and Test the Right Image Format

 - Compress WebP — reduce existing WebP files

-- Convert to AVIF — create AVIF from any image
+- Convert to AVIF — create AVIF from supported input images

 - JPG to WebP — convert your JPEG photos to WebP